influxdata/telegraf/plugins/parsers/avro/README.md

   ## used as tags
   avro_fields = ["STARS"]

-  ## Avro fields to be used as timestamp
+  ## Avro fields to be used as timestamp; if empty, current time will
+  ## be used for the measurement timestamp.
   avro_timestamp = "TIMESTAMP"

   ## Timestamp format